Configure Polywrap build pipeline

 Build pipeline

-The build process begins by running the build
+The build process begins by running the build command from the polywrap CLI.

 The command will first search for the Polywrap Manifest, find the wrap schema and implementation, and move these files into a Docker image.